 PCOA is already seeing increased need from older adults in our community and anticipates that need to become much greater in the coming weeks.
 Your donation to help us care for our older friends and neighbors is greatly appreciated.

 How Can I Get Help from PCOA?

 We are here to help you.
 Because we are practicing social distancing and most of our staff are working from home, in-person individual services are limited.
-We still have staff on-site at both our locations to help those who have an urgent need or do not have access to a phone or computer.
+We still have staff on-site at our 8467 E. Broadway location to help those who have an urgent need or do not have access to a phone or computer.

 If you can, please call our Helpline at (520) 790-7262 rather than coming to our offices.
 There’s a very good chance we can assist you by phone.
 We encourage older adults and those with underlying health conditions or comprised immunity to stay home as much as possible.

 If you reach a recording asking you to leave a message, please do so and you will receive a call back as soon as possible, usually within one or two business days.
 Many of the services PCOA offers are available by phone and email, and don’t require you to come to our offices at all.

 PCOA is suspending all of our group programming through the end of April.
 Check this page frequently for updates.

 Effective Monday, March 16 through May 31, the following programming changes are in effect:

 Individuals currently receiving meals delivered to their homes through Pima Meals on Wheels will continue to receive meals without interruption.
 If you are in need of home- delivered meals, call our Helpline at (520) 790-7262 and we will be glad to speak with you about eligibility for the program.

 Senior Lunch Programs: